TamaraAtanasoska/dialogue-history/README.md

 md5sum $file
 ```

-## Running the original GuessWhat model
+### Image features for the orginal GuessWhat model

 The scripts below assume that you are already in the model directory at ```model-repos/guesswhat/```.